ashwanth1109/react-micro-frontends/test-iterations/README.md

 The code inside this directory is primarily to iterate on the best approach.
 These are mostly intermediate setups which have been abandoned for a better setup.

-You should ignore the code here since its for personal reference only.
+You should ignore the code here since its for reference only.